FreeLikeGNU/TINYforming_Mars/sketches/Game Rules.md

 **Game Flow:** The game takes place over several rounds, known as Generations, in which players will alternate taking turns.
 First the players will draft Project Cards which describe Projects that they have access to.
 Then, on a player`s turn, he can complete one of his own Projects, one of the Standard Projects, or pass.
 When both players collect income to begin the next Generation.

-**End Game:** The three paramenters: Heat, Greenery? and Water are represented by Red, Green, and Blue Cubes, respectively.
+**End Game:** The three parameters: Heat, Greenery? and Water are represented by Red, Green, and Blue Cubes, respectively.
 The players will acquire or place these Cubes by completing Projects and Standard Projects.
 When the supply of at least 2 of the 3 types have been exhausted or these are no vacant hexes on the map, that Generation will be the final Generation of the game.
-Jnce that Generation is over, the players will count their scores.
+Once that Generation is over, the players will count their scores.
 Highest score wins.

 ## SETUP
-1. Players will decide if they want to olay the Tharsis Map or the Elysium Map and set it up in the center of the table.
+1. Players will decide if they want to play the Tharsis Map or the Elysium Map and set it up in the center of the table.
 2. Players will randomly determine who will be the White player and who will be the Black player.
 The White player starts the game and will be first in the odd Generations (rounds 1,3,5...) and the Black player will be first in the even Generations (rounds 2,4,6...).
 Each player takes the 3 Cubes that match the color they are playing.
 3. Each player takes 5 Credit Cubes (Yellow).
 4. The 3 types of Parameter Cubes (Red, Green, and Blue) are placed off to the side of Map to create a supply.